 Submissions are open for Manawaker Studio’s Flash Fiction Podcast.
-We are currently reading for Season 2, which will begin in February 2017
+We are currently reading for Season 9, which will run from Feb to Dec 2024, and include approximately 48 stories.

 The Flash Fiction Podcast is just what it sounds like.
 Most weeks, a new short-short story is put out in podcast form by Manawaker Studio, produced and hosted by CB Droege.